Skip to main content

 analyze_trends

-Analyze production trends and detect anomalies like shut-ins, rate jumps, water breakthrough, and GOR blowouts from petroleum engineering data.
+Analyze production trends and detect anomalies such as shut-ins, rate jumps, water breakthrough, and GOR blowouts.
+Computes per-well water cut, GOR, oil decline rate, cumulative production, and flags anomalous events from production data.

 Instructions